goravsoni/graphql-query/README.md

 In theory, it is possible to require the users to pay for data retrieval costs on a dApp however, this has obvious usability and inefficiency concerns.

 In normal HTTP GET requests there are DDOS attacks.
-HTTP POST requests are susceptible to smugging attacks where an attacker can modify the data being sent to the server and (in some cases) changing the response they get back.
+HTTP POST requests are susceptible to smuggling attacks where an attacker can modify the data being sent to the server and (in some cases) changing the response they get back.
 I am curious how theGraph shields itself from these attacks.